Unipotent linear suspensions of free groups: Introduction

 Let $\phi$ be a unipotent linearly growing automorphism of a finitely generated free group $F$, and $H$ be a finitely generated subgroup of $F\rtimes_\phi \bbZ$.
 There exists a computable characteristic finite quotient $H\onto Q$ such that the induced congruence map $\out H \to \out Q$ has torsion free kernel. \end{thm}

 We also establish a set of properties, as the following items, for this class of suspensions of free groups.

 We establish the algorithmic tractability of their class of subgroups (Section \ref{sec;algo_trac}, Theorem \ref{thm;algo_trac}), which is a collection of solutions to general algorithmic problems in the class of groups (and subgroups), such as computing presentations of subgroups, deciding the conjugacy problem, and the generation problem.
-In particular we show (Propositions \ref{prop;eff_coh_ump_for_GDT}, \ref{prop;eff_coh}) that these suspensions are \emph{effectively coherent}, strengthening the result of \cite{feighn_mapping_1999} for this class of suspensions.
+In particular, we show (Propositions \ref{prop;eff_coh_ump_for_GDT}, \ref{prop;eff_coh}) that these suspensions are \emph{effectively coherent}, strengthening the result of Feighn and Handel \cite{feighn_mapping_1999} for this class of suspensions.

-We recover the solution to the fiber and orientation preserving isomorphism problem due to Cohen and Lustig \cite{cohen_lustig_conjugacy_1999} (Section \ref{sec;UL_IP_aut}, Corollary \ref{cor;ULMF}, Proposition \ref{prop:iso-problem-for-suspensions}), which by the monofibration theorem, provides a solution to the isomorphism problem too.
+We recover the solution to the fibre and orientation preserving isomorphism problem due to Cohen and Lustig \cite{cohen_lustig_conjugacy_1999} (Section \ref{sec;UL_IP_aut}, Corollary \ref{cor;ULMF}, Proposition \ref{prop:iso-problem-for-suspensions}), which by the monofibration theorem, provides a solution to the isomorphism problem too.

-A direct consequence of the results of this paper the main reduction result of \cite{dahmani_touikan_reducing_2021} is Theorem \ref{thm:CP-rel-ulg}.
+A direct consequence of the results of this paper, and of the main reduction result of \cite{dahmani_touikan_reducing_2021} is Theorem \ref{thm:CP-rel-ulg}.
+It is rewarding to notice that Theorem \ref{thm;MWP_intro}, thanks to the second part of the criterion of Proposition \ref{prop:conj-crit}, allows to proves the following.